 I saw this ‘Star Wars’ movie at the cinema in January 2016!
-It was my first ‘Star Wars’ movie-going cinema experience!
-I greatly enjoyed seeing this movie!
+It was my first ‘Star Wars’ movie cinema-going experience!
+I greatly enjoyed seeing the movie!
 As I said before, I’m not really a ‘Star Wars’ fan, but I enjoyed watching the preceding six movies that were set a long time ago in a galaxy, far, far away.

-I waited to see this movie after Christmas 2015 after the hype building up to its release.
+I waited to see this movie after Christmas 2015 after all the hype building up to its release.
 I saw it in the New Year of 2016.
 ‘The Force Awakens’ brings back the best that was in the original ‘Star Wars’ movie trilogy.
-It includes the space battles; Stormtroopers and a Jedi lightsaber battle at the end.
+This includes the space battles; the Stormtroopers and a Jedi lightsaber battle at the end.

 When I came to re-watching and reviewing the first six ‘Star Wars’ movies for ‘Bradley’s Basement’ in 2017, my Dad purchased ‘The Force Awakens’ on DVD for us to watch as a family in November.
-This was great for me as I got up-to-date before watching ‘The Last Jedi’ at the cinema in December.
+This was great for me as I became up-to-date before seeing ‘The Last Jedi’ at the cinema in December.

 ‘The Force Awakens’ takes place 30 years after ‘Return of the Jedi’.
 Luke Skywalker has gone missing and a remnant of the fallen Galactic Empire called the First Order is looking for him.
 I’m guessing the First Order is like a rogue group of Empire glory-seekers who want to bring back the ‘good old days’.